gogogoeen/Programming-Languages-and-Compilers/README.md

 # Programming-Languages-and-Compilers
 # using java to implement a compiler for vc language
 ## how to use
-first download VC and jasmin-2.4 files to the directory you want to run the compiler.
+First download VC and jasmin-2.4 files to the directory you want to run the compiler.
 ### compile
-go to directory you put VC and jasmin and run and compile the whole program.
+Go to directory you put VC and jasmin and run and compile the whole program.
 ```bash
 javac -cp .
 VC/vc.java
 ```